transformania/tt-game/README.md

 * Git for source control
 * SignalR for chat / realtime notifications
 * T4MVC for strong typing in MVC
+  * This will be retired once migration to .NET 8 is complete

 ## Interested in contributing code to Transformania Time?